Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.4.17_ps2-22/README.md

 ## Booting Kernel 2.4.17_mvl21

-The PS2 Linux Beta Release 1 DVD does not appear to boot the 2.4.17_mvl21 kernel correctly (the kernel boots to a blank screen).
+The PS2 Linux Beta Release 1 DVD cannot boot the 2.4.17_mvl21 kernel correctly (the kernel boots to a blank screen).
 Therefore, this kernel can only be booted via the following means:
 * via AKMem from PS2 Linux Kernel 2.2.19 (outlined [HERE](../../../Tips&#32;and&#32;Tricks/AKMem)).
-* via BB Navigator 0.30 or newer (not currently outlined in this repository).
+* via BB Navigator 0.30 or newer (not currently outlined in this repository, but planned for future updates).